 OpenVPN is the best choice for maximum security in public Wi-Fi or bank transactions.

 Internet Protocol Security – IPSec/Internet Key Exchange – IKEv2

-Microsoft and Cisco developed IKEv2 with the aim of a fast, stable, and secure VPN protocol.
+Microsoft and Cisco developed IKEv2 to aim for a fast, stable, and secure VPN protocol.
 IKEv2 is indeed that and a very reliable and durable VPN protocol.
-Its biggest downside is that it is not compatible with every system, although it is compatible with Windows, and that is what a lot of users need.
+Its biggest downside is that it is not compatible with every system, although it is compatible with Windows, which is what many users need.
 A second and potentially massive downside is that it uses the Diffie-Hellman key exchange.

 IPSec/IKEv2 uses port 500 UDP and port 4500 UDP.